seibert-media/profitbricks-snapshot/README.md

 All volumes in this datacenter will be snapshotted.

 - snapshot_prefix:
 Prefix string of snapshot names.
-Default name of snapshots: "AUTOSNAP-*YYYMMDD*-*VOLUMENAME*"
+Name of snapshots from example: "AUTOSNAP-*YYYMMDD*-*VOLUMENAME*"

 - retention_time:
 Retention time in days.
 Older snapshots will be deleted.